 ARTISTIC DIRECTOR & CONDUCTOR – MARKUS HOWARD

 As a conductor, director and choreographer, Markus Howard has worked extensively in the arts throughout Canada and abroad.
 He has appeared in 27 countries, working with musicians of varying ages, cultures and experiences.
 A conductor, educator, adjudicator and private teacher, Markus works in many musical genres including opera, musical theatre, pop and jazz voice.
 His students have included members of the Stratford and Shaw Festivals, Toronto’s Lion King, Mamma Mia, Billy Elliot, The Producers, and Jersey Boys, and a number of Broadway and National Touring companies.
-His talents have been recognized by Yamaha Music Canada, The Swedish Ministry of Culture, the Ontario Arts Council and the International Association of Jazz Educators.
+His talents have been recognized by Yamaha Music Canada, the Swedish Ministry of Culture, the Ontario Arts Council and the International Association of Jazz Educators.
 Markus Howard was a candidate finalist for the 2008/2009 Leslie Bell Prize for Choral Conducting.

 ASSISTANT CONDUCTOR CHOIR I & II – MARION SAMUEL-STEVENS